Tuition-Free Online Colleges in Mississippi 2026

 Mississippi Tuition Assistance Grant (MTAG)

-The MTAG provides additional tuition assistance for residents attending eligible institutions.
-This award can be combined with other federal grants to reduce remaining balances.
+The MTAG provides additional tuition assistance for Mississippi residents attending eligible public or private institutions.
+While it may not cover full tuition on its own, it can be combined with federal grants and other aid to significantly reduce remaining costs.

 Institutional Tuition Guarantee Programs

-Several Mississippi community colleges offer Tuition Guarantee programs that cover tuition after all other aid is applied.
-These programs operate as last-dollar scholarships designed to eliminate remaining gaps.
+Several Mississippi community colleges and universities offer Tuition Guarantee programs that cover tuition after other financial aid is applied.
+These last-dollar programs are designed to fill any remaining gaps, helping eligible students attend with little to no tuition expense.

 Federal Pell Grants and FAFSA Filing